qiz-li/lovelace-soft-ui/README.md

 * [**Card Mod**](https://github.com/thomasloven/lovelace-card-mod), by [**@thomasloven**](https://github.com/thomasloven)
 * [**Button Card**](https://github.com/custom-cards/button-card), by [**@RomRider**](https://github.com/RomRider)

-The general gist of this card is the same as the other button cards.
-When the state of the entity is `on`, the button will be pressed in (picture on the left).
-When the entity is `off` the button will be released (picture on the right).
-However, this card is different from all the other button cards as beside the big button, there are two lines of text that are customizable.
+Same pressed in and released function as the other button cards.
+However, this button is bigger, along with two lines of text next to it that are customizable.

 <details><summary><b>Show code</b></summary>